 The deadline for submissions has passed.
 Please check back here for information on other upcoming workshops!You can also learn about past Centennial Center workshops here.

 APSA Annual Meeting Pedagogy Workshops

 This teaching-oriented workshop took place on Wednesday, August 30, 2017, in advance of the 2017 APSA Annual Meeting in San Francisco.
 The workshop leaders were Maureen Feeley (UC San Diego) and Megan Becker (USC).

-Please check back here for more information about upcoming pedagogy workshops at APSA.
+Please check back here for more information about pedagogy workshops at the 2018 APSA Annual Meeting.